 Fair value reflects the present value of cash expected to be received from the aircraft in the future, including its expected residual value discounted at a rate commensurate with the associated risk.
 Future cash flows are assumed to occur under then current market conditions and assume adequate time for a sale between a willing buyer and a willing seller.
 Expected future lease rates are based on all relevant information available, including current contracted rates for similar aircraft, appraisal data and industry trends.
 Residual (salvage) value assumptions generally reflect an aircraft's booked residual, except where more recent industry information indicates a different value is appropriate.
 We generally focus our impairment assessment on older aircraft as the cash flows supporting the carrying value of such older aircraft are more dependent upon current lease contracts, which leases are more sensitive to weaknesses in the global economic environment.
+We review and stress test our key assumptions to reflect any observed weakness in the global economic environment.
 Further deterioration of the global economic environment and a further decrease of aircraft values might have a negative effect on the undiscounted cash flows of older aircraft and might trigger further impairments.